Cubs vs. Red Sox Player Props Betting Odds

-Player prop bet options for Rafael Devers, Nico Hoerner and others are available when the Boston Red Sox visit the Chicago Cubs at Wrigley Field on Friday (at 8:05 PM ET).
+Player prop betting options for Nico Hoerner, Rafael Devers and others are available in the Chicago Cubs-Boston Red Sox matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!